google/oss-fuzz/docs/ideal_integration.md

 to have a unified way of implementing and maintaining fuzz targets and integrating them with OSS-Fuzz.
 However we will still try to give recommendations on the preferred ways.

-Here are the 4 steps (from the simplest to the most advanced) that will make automated fuzzing simple and efficient.
+Here are the 4 stages of integraion (starting from the easiest) that will make automated fuzzing simple and efficient.

 ## Stage 1: Fuzz Target